Aliases for NOL3 Gene

 GeneCards Summary for NOL3 Gene

-NOL3 (Nucleolar Protein 3 (Apoptosis Repressor With CARD Domain)) is a Protein Coding gene.
+NOL3 (Nucleolar Protein 3) is a Protein Coding gene.
 Diseases associated with NOL3 include myoclonus, familial cortical and myoclonus.
-Among its related pathways are Amphetamine addiction and PEDF Induced Signaling.
+Among its related pathways are Amphetamine addiction and Apoptosis - multiple species.
 GO annotations related to this gene include calcium ion binding and RNA binding.

 UniProtKB/Swiss-Prot for NOL3 Gene